 Oil and natural gas reserve engineering is a subjective process of estimating underground accumulations of oil and natural gas that cannot be precisely measured and the accuracy of any reserve estimate is a function of the quality of available data and of engineering and geological interpretation and judgment.
-Proved oil and natural gas reserve estimates and their associated future net cash flows were prepared by our internal reservoir engineers and audited by Ryder Scott Company, L.P., independent petroleum engineers, as of December 31, 2022 and prepared by Ryder Scott as of December 31, 2021 and 2020.
+Proved oil and natural gas reserve estimates and their associated future net cash flows were prepared by our internal reservoir engineers and audited by Ryder Scott Company, L.P., independent petroleum engineers as of December 31, 2023 and 2022 and prepared by Ryder Scott as of December 31, 2021.
 The process of estimating oil and natural gas reserves is complex, requiring significant decisions in the evaluation of available geological, geophysical, engineering and economic data.
 Significant inputs included in the calculation of future net cash flows include our estimate of operating and development costs, anticipated production of proved reserves and other relevant data.
 The data for a given property may also change substantially over time as a result of numerous factors, including additional development activity, evolving production history and a continual reassessment of the viability of production under changing economic conditions.
 As a result, material revisions to existing reserve estimates occur from time to time, and reserve estimates are often different from the quantities of oil and natural gas that are ultimately recovered.
 Although every reasonable effort is made to ensure that reported reserve estimates represent the most accurate assessments possible, the subjective decisions and variances in available data for various properties increase the likelihood of significant changes in these estimates.
 If such changes are material, they could significantly affect future depletion of capitalized costs and result in impairment of assets that may be material.
-Revisions of previous reserve estimates accounted for approximately \$102 million, or 1% of the change in the standardized measure of our total reserves from December 31, 2021 to December 31, 2022.
-No impairments were recorded for our proved oil and gas properties during the years ended December 31, 2022 and 2021; however, a material impairment was recorded during the year ended December 31, 2020 as discussed further in Note 5-Property and Equipment of the notes to the consolidated financial statements included elsewhere in this Annual Report.
-Due to an increase in the historical 12-month average trailing SEC prices for oil and natural throughout 2021 and into 2022, we are not currently projecting a full cost ceiling impairment in the first quarter of 2023.
+Revisions of previous reserve estimates accounted for approximately \$1.3 billion, or 15% of the change in the standardized measure of our total reserves from December 31, 2022 to December 31, 2023.
+No impairments were recorded for our proved oil and gas properties during the years ended December 31, 2023, 2022 and 2021.
+Based on the historical 12-month average trailing SEC prices for oil and natural gas throughout 2023 and into 2024, we are not currently projecting a full cost ceiling impairment in the first quarter of 2024.

 Additionally, costs associated with unevaluated properties are excluded from the full cost pool until we have made a determination as to the existence of proved reserves.
 We assess all items classified as unevaluated property (on an individual basis or as a group if properties are individually insignificant) at least annually for possible impairment.
-This assessment is subjective and includes consideration of the following factors, among others: intent of the operator to drill, remaining lease term with the current operator; geological and geophysical evaluations; drilling results and activity; the assignment of proved reserves; and the economic viability of development if proved reserves are assigned.
-At December 31, 2022, our unevaluated properties totaled \$8.4 billion, which consisted of 236,253 net undeveloped leasehold acres with approximately 465 net acres set to expire in 2023.
-We did not record any impairment on our unevaluated properties during the year ended December 31, 2022, but any such future impairment could potentially be material to our consolidated financial statements.
+This assessment is subjective and includes consideration of the following factors, among others: (i) intent to drill, (ii) remaining lease term, (iii) geological and geophysical evaluations, (iv) drilling results and activity, (v) the assignment of proved reserves, and (vi) the economic viability of development if proved reserves are assigned.
+At December 31, 2023, our unevaluated properties totaled \$8.7 billion, which consisted of 222,342 net undeveloped leasehold acres with approximately 8,807 net acres set to expire in 2024.
+We did not record any impairment on our unevaluated properties during the year ended December 31, 2023, but any such future impairment could potentially be material to our consolidated financial statements.